Tips on how you can reduce water wastage in your home.

-Flexible working hours and the desire to ‘be your own boss’ has bolstered the UK’s self-employment community to 4.77 million – nearly 15 percent of the workforce.
+Flexible working hours and the desire to ‘be your own boss’ has bolstered the UK’s self-employment community to over 5 million – over 15 percent of the workforce.

 Let’s start with step one: Getting your paperwork in order.

 It may sound like we’re teaching you to suck eggs, but ensuring you keep up-to-date records and accounts is vitally important.
-The key difference for self-employed workers is that you will need to prove your income to any mortgage lender you apply to.
 Our top tip is to provide more information than you think necessary, for example:

 - Two to three years’ accounts prepared by a chartered or certified accountant,